-The Health Department monitors mosquito populations and applies pesticides when appropriate throughout the summer to reduce the number of mosquitoes and to minimize the risk of mosquito-borne diseases such as the West Nile Virus and the Zika Virus.
+The Health Department monitors mosquito populations and applies pesticides during the summer.
+These methods reduce the number of mosquitoes and lessen the risk of mosquito-borne diseases, such as West Nile Virus.

-The Health Department has two methods of pesticide application:
+The Health Department uses two methods of pesticide application: